MACHINES THAT DRIVE SUCCESS

 cleaning the fact

-01. HOUSEKEEPING
+01. Housekeeping

 Serious infestation problems are seldom found in a clean and well-maintained mill where the standard of housekeeping is good.